azizgaf/azizgaf/README.md

 <h1>About Me</h1>

-<b>Hello, I am an aerospace engineering graduate currently developing my programming and IT skills, I have maninly worked with scripting in Matlab to manipulate large data sets and carry out various calculations throughout my engineering course and career.
+<b>Hello!
+I am an aerospace engineering graduate currently developing my programming and IT skills.

+I have maninly worked with scripting in Matlab to manipulate large data sets and carry out various calculations throughout my engineering course and career.
 I am also proficient at Python which is the first programming language I learnt.
 I am currently learning PowerShell and its applications to improve my knowledge in cybersecurity.

 I recently created this portfolio to present my personal projects.
 </b>